 I write to you from here

-The Animal Eats is a monthly newsletter, sometimes more, started in December 2020 from the hills of Cerrillos, New Mexico, where I now live on 1.7 acres shared with one man, one dog (for now), ravens, thrashers, mockingbirds and bluebirds and hummingbirds and doves, sparrows too, three or four different finch types, globemallow, sage brush, jackrabbits, cottontails, sometimes a stray pig I guess, two apple trees, locust everywhere and elm, lilac, at least one snake, sometimes a turkey vulture, a million(?) spiders, crickets, centipedes of unusal size (COUSs), chollas, prickly pear, hedgehog cactus, paintbrush, unfortunately puncturevine, russian sage, jupiter's beard, mexican sunflowers, yarrow, soon enough chickens and at least a hundred living things whose name I don't yet know.
+I began this project in December 2020 and write to you now from the hills of Cerrillos, New Mexico, where I live on 1.7 acres with one man, one dog, ravens, thrashers, mockingbirds and bluebirds and hummingbirds and doves, sparrows too, three or four different finch types, globemallow, sage brush, jackrabbits, cottontails, sometimes a stray pig I guess, a big red bull with a stern white face, two apple trees, locust everywhere and elm, lilac, at least one snake, turkey vultures, a million(?) spiders, crickets, cholla, prickly pear, paintbrush, unfortunately puncturevine, russian sage, sunflowers, yarrow, and at least a hundred living things whose name I don't yet know.

 I greet you here with long open arms.